CSMS Faculty Outreach

 One of the elements of the Track-1 award’s Communication Plan for disseminating information on CSMS research is Science Outreach.
 One of the activities for Outreach is to provide professional development (PD) opportunities for graduate students and Postdoctoral researchers involved in the CSMS research group to communicate information about their CSMS research to a broad, diverse audience.

 CSMS Graduate and Postdoctoral researchers will participate in at least one outreach activity per funded semester and complete an outreach assessment form after each outreach activity.

-K-12 and public outreach you conduct must be about CSMS-related research.
-Outreach you participate in does not need to be CSMS-related (ex: assist with the BEST Robotics competition).
+Outreach you conduct or in which you participate does not need to be CSMS-related (ex: assist with the BEST Robotics competition), though it is preferred.
 Outreach presentations/demonstrations done in person with K-12 or the public are preferable to outreach with college audiences (such as speaking to a group on campus or putting up a display or posters) or online outreach (such as a webinet).

 Instructions for CSMS Graduate Students and Postdoctoral researchers:

 - First get permission from the host or other person in charge that you can do your presentation/demonstration

 - Get approval from Dr. Du, guodong.du@UND.edu, before your Outreach is done, even if it is on this list – let him know the name of the event and what you will be doing during the event

 - Complete and turn in to Kathy Wahlberg, firstname.lastname@example.org, a completed Outreach Assessment form after the event.